rahulparmar-202/100-Days-of-Code---The-Complete-Python/README.md

 - Implemented **score tracking** that updates dynamically based on correct responses.
 - Ensured smooth **question transitions** and handled the end-of-quiz scenario gracefully.
 - Included **error handling** for API failures and missing data.

 ---

+# Day 35: API & Notification (Rain Alert App)

+## Key Concepts:

+- **API Integration**: Fetching real-time weather data using the OpenWeatherMap API.
+- **Automation**: Scheduling the app to check weather updates periodically.
+- **Environment Variables**: Storing API keys securely using `os.environ.get()`.
+- **Conditional Logic**: Determining if rain is expected and triggering alerts.
+- **Notification System**: Sending WhatsApp alerts using Twilio for rain warnings.

+## Project: Rain Alert App

+- Developed a **weather alert application** that notifies users when rain is expected.
+- Integrated **OpenWeatherMap API** to fetch hourly weather data.
+- Implemented **conditional checks** to detect rain in upcoming hours.
+- Used **Twilio API** to send WhatsApp alerts if rain is forecasted.
+- Secured **API keys** using environment variables for better security.
+- Ensured **error handling** for API failures and missing data.
+- Designed the script to run **periodically** for automated alerts.

+---